csreuter/csreuter.github.io/aboutme.md

 **Prefect 2021-Present**

 I joined Prefect in late 2021 as Head of Growth, where I continue to learn about PLG, GTM models and company strategy.
+I'm responsible for our self-serve motion, where my team collaborates with other parts of the company on things like pricing, growth marketing and growth engineering.

 **Tellius 2020-2021**

 I joined Tellius in early 2020 and was there for 18 months.
-I learned about GTM models, selling and pivoting.
+I learned about GTM models, selling and pivoting from sales-led to product-led.

 **IBM 2012-2020**